-- 1. All services shall be delivered in accordance with federal and state laws and regulations, the Medicaid Services Manual and other notices or directives issued by LDH.
+- 1. All services shall be delivered in accordance with federal and state laws and regulations, the Medicaid Services Manual and other notices or directives issued by the Department.
 The provider shall create and maintain documents to substantiate that all requirements are met.
-(See Section 2.6 Record Keeping); - 2.
-Provider must ensure that no staff is providing unsupervised direct care prior to obtaining the results of the statewide criminal background check and addressing the results of the background check, if applicable; and - 3.
-Any licensed practitioner providing mental health services must operate within the scope of practice of their license.
+(See Section 2.6 of this manual regarding record keeping); - 2.
+The provider must ensure that no staff is providing unsupervised direct care prior to obtaining the results of the statewide criminal background check and addressing the results of the background check, if applicable; and - 3.
+Any licensed practitioner providing mental health services must operate within the scope of practice of his or her license.